Cataracts in Dogs: Causes, Signs, and Treatment

 • Reluctance to Move and Play.
 Dogs with vision loss will have significantly reduced activity and willingness to play.
 They might even hesitate to move, especially at night, in dimly lit rooms, or unfamiliar spaces.

 • Eye Irritation and Redness.
-In some cases, eye inflammation can cause cataracts in dogs.
-This leads to redness, eye irritation, pawing at the eyes, and discharge.
+In some cases, the cataracts can cause pain, irritation, and redness.

 • Anxiety and Disorientation.
-Some dogs may feel anxious or nervous because they have trouble seeing.
-They can also feel quite disoriented when navigating.
-This can be common during the night and in dim conditions.
+Some dogs may feel anxious or disoriented because they have trouble seeing.
+This is common at night and in dim conditions.

 Are Dogs in Pain With Cataracts?